lloydtwum/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this prints every other line from the input, starting with the first line
+this prints other new line from the input